NicolaGabrini/NicolaGabrini.github.io/_posts/2021-04-11-climate-displaced-peoples.md

 The "when" seems important.
 I ask: when are these people going to be displaced?
 >For a long time the [climate crisis] developed so slowly that it remained imperceptible except to a very few clairvoyants.
 Even now it is uneven in its impact: climate change happens everywhere, but the greatest pain is felt by those who have contributed the least to it.

+Clairvoyants?
+Interesting, like those mediums that popularized witchcraft in the 19th century?
+But it is clear that these movements will necessarily carry forward the logic of class conflict, as this is the metaphysical principle that is a premise for the Pontiff's outlook on [the interpretation of reality](https://bit.ly/2Qi8l5P).
+I leave the rest to your pious reading...